Skip to main content

 • every child and young person deserves to be heard and can be taught strategies to succeed and learn

-• every child and young person has a right to equality of opportunity, inclusion and that their individual needs be met through a child-centred approach
+• every child and young person has a right to equality of opportunity, inclusion and have their individual needs be met through a child-centred approach

-• every child and young person can develop their social, emotional and behavioural skills and create their own opportunity for change
+• every child and young person can develop their social, emotional and behavioural skills and create their own opportunities for change

 • early and targeted support can help to develop independence and emotional resilience